IcyFate/Ballbot_ros2/README.md

-Project of a ballbot using ROS2.
+Project of a ballbot using ROS2 in Python and C++.
 Work in progress.